-The DPRK does not appear on any lists of countries where it is dangerous to visit and is probably one of the safest countries in the world you can visit.
-In over eleven years experience and over 500 tours we have never felt that our groups were in any danger.
-We have never had any problems with the Korean authorities, experienced any thefts or felt in any way threatened.
+Please note that all tourists are under very strict regulations as to what they can and cannot do and this is not negotiable.
+For example; you are not free to wander around on your own, there are also photographic restrictions.
+Our tourists have never had any problems with the Korean authorities, experienced any thefts or felt in any way threatened.
+At the same time several American tourists were detained in North Korea in recent years and tourists might face harsh consequences for disobeying North Korean laws.
 All of Europe (apart from France) and countries such as Canada, Australia etc. have diplomatic relations with North Korea and they support tourism.
 We are always welcomed by the Korean people and are seen as guests in their country.
 Certainly if you are willing to smile and be courteous you will receive a very positive response.
 It is one of the last places on the world where there are virtually no visitors and you can have a big impact on whom you meet.
 No specific vaccinations are required for visiting the DPRK but we ask you to check with your doctor for advice before you travel.

 The tours are extremely good value for money because they are all inclusive, we employ the best guides and pack the itineraries with exciting places to visit and things to see.
 The price includes travel from Beijing to Pyongyang, accommodation, meals and guides and are in relative luxury.
 We provide the best possible tour itinerary and our experience tells us that if you cut any corners you end up missing the best sites and get a second grade trip.
 We are aware that tours are expensive but the basic reasons for this are the restrictions on foreign visitors to DPRK; there is limited choice of transportation and hotels that are available to foreigners, all expensive ones.
 It should be noted however that the tours we sell are all inclusive form Beijing to DPRK and back to Beijing, covered in the price are plane and train tickets, hotel accommodation, meals, guides, transport around DPRK and entrance fees to the places visited, extra money is only required for airport taxes, extra drinks with your meals, tips and souvenirs/general spending money.
 Therefore the tour cost is not as unreasonable as you may think.
 We also offer discounts to students and to groups of people booking together.